What is Ex-Dividend?

 The declaration date is when the board of directors announces a dividend that will be paid to their shareholders.
 The record date and ex-dividend date are also set simultaneously on the declaration date.
-Declarations will most often be announced in a press release and directly to shareholders.
+Declarations will most often be announced in a press release and directly to shareholders through a notification.

-The dividend payment date is when the dividend is paid out to the owners of the company stock.
-The cash is recorded when the confirmation and checks are received in the mail.
-It is also when the payment is credited to the investors’ accounts.
+The dividend payment date is the date when the dividend is paid out to those shareholders listed on the date of record.
+The cash is distributed by checks or are credited to the investors’ accounts.

 Below is an example of a dividend timeline starting at the declaration date and ending with the dividend payment.

 A stock’s price will usually fluctuate as the ex-dividend nears.
 As it approaches the date, the stock will typically increase in price by the expected dividend amount.
 After the ex-dividend date, when future investors are not entitled to receive the dividend, the stock price will usually fall by the estimated dividend payment amount.

 This is because the stock retains the value of the dividend up until the ex-dividend date, as shareholders will pay a premium for the dividend income.
 On the ex-dividend date investors will discount the stock for the absence of the dividend payment and it will fall in price.

 Investors often choose to short stocks.
 Shorting a stock is the act of selling it and then repurchasing it at a hopefully lower future price.
 The stock must be “borrowed” from a shareholder so that the individual shorting it can sell it without owning it.

 A third-party brokerage generally handles the process.
 If the price of the stock falls, then the shorter will profit.
 If the price goes up, then they will incur a loss.